wandonye/cared_P4/writeup.md

 ### Pipeline (single images)

+There are two classes I created to handle the pipeline.

+Class `Lane` can be found in `Lane.py`.
+This class store the detected lane pixels, fit polynomials, and analyzes curvature and center offset.

-I defined a class called `LaneFinder` which can be found in `LaneFinder.py` or `pipeline.ipynb`.
+Class `LaneFinder` can be found in `LaneFinder.py`.
 This class has a method called `pipeline`.
 This method takes into the original image and run the following steps:

 #### 1. Distortion correction.